 The company conducts impairment reviews of its investments whenever circumstances indicate that their carrying amounts may not be recoverable.
 Determining whether an asset is impaired requires an estimation of the recoverable amount, which requires the company to estimate the value in use which is based on future cash flows and a suitable discount rate in order to calculate the present value.
 The estimation uncertainty mainly lies in the forecast cashflows used to estimate the recoverable amount.
-Where the actual future cash flows are less than expected, an impairment loss may arise.
-During the year no impairment (2021: £6,713k) was taken based on assessment of carrying value of investments.
-Please refer note 10.
+We have performed sensitivity analyses around the base assumptions and have concluded that no reasonable possible changes in key current assumptions based on current recent trends would cause the recoverable amount to be less than the carrying value.
+See note 10 for the net carrying amount of the investment in subsidiaries and associated impairment provision.